 Even if you’re convinced that a violation of the laws of nature has occurred, that’s no reason to think it has anything to do with anything supernatural.
 Maybe nature just doesn’t happen to be perfectly consistent or lawful.
 And in a lot of cases, even if you accept that it’s proof of something supernatural, there’s no reason to assume that an apparent miracle is evidence of the existence of any particular god, or that someone performing miracles was sent by God.

-Why couldn’t there be some other god behind it, or some other explanation you haven’t thought of?
+Why couldn’t there be some other god behind it, or something supernatural other than a god, or some other explanation you haven’t thought of?
 There’s no reason to think that the cause of a miracle has to be all-powerful, or have any of the other attributes God is said to have.
 If all you know is that you can’t think of any usual explanation for what happened, all you can reasonably conclude is that you don’t know how it happened.

 If you were to take one religion’s miracles as proof that that religion was true, how would you explain all the other religions’ miracles?
 People of many different religions believe they have experienced miracles that can only be explained by their religion being true.
 They can’t all be right.
 People of many different religions also believe that miracle claims associated with other religions are all false.
 They can all be right about that.

 The Bible even says that evil people and evil spirits can perform miraculous signs of their own.
 So why assume that miracles have anything to do with God?
 It would make just as much sense to conclude that your religion’s miracles are the devil’s way of tricking you into believing in a false religion.

 Is it even possible in principle for the laws of nature to be broken?
 What exactly are the laws of nature?
 The word “law” here means a universal principle stating that things always happen in a certain way, which we take to be a fact as a result of extensive observation or experimentation.
 The laws of nature are our descriptions of how reality works.
 And anything that contradicts an accurate description of reality can’t be real.